 * First-year students who bring in AP, IB, dual enrollment, or transfer credits are reclassified, as appropriate, at the end of the first year.
 While academic classification is based on the units noted above, a student's class cohort and registration cohort is determined on the basis of their plans for degree completion and anticipated completion date.
 After the first year, a student's unit status is adjusted each quarter; the expected graduation year is adjusted as necessary, usually at the completion of the spring quarter.

 Students who are not on academic probation are considered to be in good standing at Kalamazoo College.
 Students should be aware that maintaining good academic standing does not ensure continued financial aid eligibility.
 Grades of NC or W may also affect an award.
-Please refer to the Financial Assistance section of this catalog for further information.
+Please refer to the Financial Assistance section of this catalog for more information.

 Students who earn a term GPA of 3.5 or better for a full-time course load of at least 3 units, without failing or withdrawing from any course, will be placed on the Dean's List.
 Students who elect to take a letter-graded course as credit/no credit (CR/NC) or receive an F, NC, or W grade are not eligible for Dean's List consideration during that quarter.
 Students with I or IP grades will be considered for Dean's List upon receipt of the final grades.
 Dean's List recognition is posted on students' transcripts.

 The College invites qualified first-year students to join the Alpha Lambda Delta national scholastic freshman honorary society.

-Phi Beta Kappa, the oldest honorary scholarship society in the United States, has a chapter, Delta of Michigan, at Kalamazoo College.
-Students who wish to be considered for election to Phi Beta Kappa must demonstrate a knowledge of mathematics, take a wide variety of courses outside the major, and must include courses in the natural sciences, social sciences, and humanities.
+Phi Beta Kappa, the oldest honorary scholarship society in the United States, has a chapter at Kalamazoo College, Delta of Michigan.
+Students who wish to be considered for election to Phi Beta Kappa must demonstrate a knowledge of mathematics and take a wide variety of courses outside the major, and must include courses in the natural sciences, social sciences, and humanities.
 Students must also demonstrate good character in order to be considered for election.

 Monitoring Academic Progress